 During the 2019 season, two amazing high-definition videoboards were added to enhance the fan experience at UPMC Park.
 The old videoboard was replaced by an HD, LED board above the wall in right-center field.
 The left field message board on the side of Erie Insurance Arena was replaced by a 70-food wide by seven-foot tall LED ribbon board.

-Suite level at UPMC Park will now feature a brand new Home Plate Suite.
-The space that is currently used for broadcast booths and the SeaWolves Den will be converted into a 40-person hospitality area.
-The Home Plate Suite will feature an accordion glass door with an outdoor deck overlooking the seating bowl and field.
+The suite level at UPMC Park now features an oversized Super Suite.
+The spaces that were previously used for broadcast booths and the SeaWolves Den were converted into a 40-person hospitality area.
+The Super Suite features an accordion glass door with an outdoor deck overlooking the seating bowl and field.

 UPMC Park features six ballpark suites located on the third base side of the ballpark.
-The new suites will be outfitted with updated furniture and interior fixtures.
-The outdoor suite patios will be expanded and feature new drink rails and mesh, swivel row seating.
+The new suites have been outfitted with updated furniture and interior fixtures.
+The outdoor suite patios have been expanded and feature new drink rails and mesh, swivel row seating.

 In late fall of 2018, the first major project of the UPMC Park improvements started the day after the season concluded.
 A brand-new, state-of-the-art playing surface was installed.
 The previous playing surface was completely removed, including grass, infield dirt, warning track, mounds, drainage pipes and irrigation system.
 The project, which took over three months to complete, installed all new drainage and irrigation, drainage gravel, sand, grass, mounds and infield dirt.